 The Platinum Appeal

 The seventieth anniversary of the purchase of Number 63 by Soroptimists seemed a fitting time to launch a new appeal for funds to support the future of our Residential Club.
-The Platinum Appeal, launched on 29 November, invites shareholders and supporters to contribute to the refurbishment of our iconic property, through interest free loans for a fixed five year period after which they will be repaid, donations and legacies.
+The Platinum Appeal, launched on 29 November 2018, invites shareholders and supporters to contribute to the refurbishment of our iconic property, through interest free loans for a fixed five year period after which they will be repaid, donations and legacies.
 The funds raised will be used to further upgrade and improve bedrooms and public areas.
-With shareholders’ support at the Special General Meeting in January, we hope to be able to reopen the share register for the purchase of shares.

 Alongside the Appeal, a booklet was launched, highlighting the history of the building and especially the 70 years of service by Soroptimists and friends.
 The booklet was researched and compiled by Director of Marketing and Communications Liz Batten, assisted by many past Chairmen and committee members.
-The booklet is available at a cost of £5.00 from Number 63 and arrangements will be made to have the booklet available for sale at the Annual General Meeting, Federation Conference in Bournemouth and at Region Meetings.
+The booklet is available at a cost of £5.00 from Number 63 Reception and at the Number 63 (Soroptimist) Ltd Annual General Meetings, Federation Conferences and at Regional Meetings.

-The 500 Club was launched in 1994/95, exclusively for Soroptimists, by Anne Hudson who was at that time Chairman of the then Management Committee, now known as the Board of Directors.
+The 500 Club was launched in 1994/95, exclusively for Soroptimists, by the late Anne Hudson who was at that time Chairman of the then Management Committee, now known as the Board of Directors.
 The aim was to provide a fund which was immediately accessible to Number 63 for the replacement or maintenance of essential items.
 To date more than £50,000 has been raised for 63, and an annual donation of £1,600 is usually made.
+Now run by Pat Dale of SI Croydon in kind co-operation with Andrew, Anne’s husband.

 45% of members` subscriptions are returned as prize money at the monthly draws, 50% is for the benefit of 63 and 5% for administration.